peeterjoot/julia/HarmonicBalance/README.txt

       Precalculate matrices that can be used repeatedly in DiodeCurrentAndJacobian.

+   DiodeCurrentAndJacobian.jl

+      Do the V dependent parts of the I(V) and J(V) current and Jacobian calculations.

 -------------------------------------------------------------------

 ... some new Julia specific FIXMEs to deal with.

 TODO:
 -------------------------------------------------------------------

-   DiodeCurrentAndJacobian.m

-      Do the V dependent parts of the I(V) and J(V) current and Jacobian calculations.

 -------------------------------------------------------------------
 Plotting and test related: